Angryvam/kickstart/README.md

 ENTRYPOINT ["/kickstart/container/start.sh", "standalone"]
 ```

-Interval: A `kick interval` will be triggered every second.
+Interval: A `kick interval` will be triggered every second (synchronous).

 To save cpu-time you could add this to your `.kick.yml`
 ```yaml